oulib/cid-homework/README.md

 files as appropriate.

 We expect it should take 1-2 hours to complete this exercise.
-When completed, please send us a tar file of the final state of the repo.
+When completed, please send us a tar file of the final state of your files.
 Please do include your `.git` directory so we can see your commits, but DO NOT include the `.vagrant` directory, or the virtual machine.